pastas/pastastore/docs/utils.rst

 =========

-The `pastastore.util` submodule contains useful functions, i.e. for deleting databases, connector objects, and PastaStore objects or emptying a library of all its contents:
+The `pastastore.util` submodule contains useful functions, i.e. for deleting databases, connector objects, and PastaStore objects, emptying a library of all its contents or copying all data to a new database:

 * :meth:`pastastore.util.delete_pastastore`